 films.
 But this gun violence may be just as brutal and potentially harmful to young viewers."

 Lost in the Fumes is a 2017 Hong Kong documentary by Nora Lam.

 Starring Cres Chuang, Bamboo Chu-Sheng Chen and Leon Dai.

-to LegCo is forfeited when the regime imposes extra measures in the nomination process.
-Having once claimed that 'be it crawling or creeping in, I will become a councillor', he can now only take the sidelines and put the backup Baggio Leung into
+ticket to LegCo is forfeited when the regime imposes extra measures in the nomination process.
+Having once claimed that 'be it crawling or creeping in, I will become a councillor', he can now only take the sidelines and put the backup Baggio

-the race.
+Leung into the race.
 On the other hand, Edward finds his free days numbered as he faces three counts of rioting charges for taking part in the Mong Kok Protest.
 Once an eloquent rising star in politics, now he may as well be a doomed prisoner.
-As the

 Thanks to its politically provocative subject matter, Lost in Fumes , a documentary made by a 22-year-old on a minuscule budget, has become Hong Kong's hottest ticket in the past six months.
 But because of that same subject matter, no commercial

 film exhibitor in the city has been willing to touch it.

 The film's fate has renewed fears in Hong Kong's entertainment sector about the continued erosion of freedom of speech.
 Since November, it has been playing to packed houses at Hong Kong's Art Centre, at colleges and universities and in impromptu